Yummypets/YPImagePicker/README.md

 Those features are available just with a few lines of code!

 ## Improvements
-YPImagePicker is built from the great Fusuma library.
+YPImagePicker was built from the great Fusuma library.

 Here are the improvements we added :
 - Improve Overall Code Quality